Tag Archive : NDIS disability services

 2. Active Listening and Understanding

 It’s more than just acknowledging and smiling.
-Active listening means hearing what you’re saying and what you’re not.
-It means picking up on your goals, your worries, your quirks, and your dreams.
-The most trusted disability service providers know that when you truly understand someone, you can support them better.
+Active listening means truly hearing what you’re saying, and sometimes, what you’re not.
+It’s about understanding your goals, worries, quirks, and dreams.
+When support workers take the time to listen on that level, they can respond with care that actually fits your life.
+That’s why the most trusted disability service providers know that genuine understanding always leads to better support.

 3. Empathy and Compassion